 This study aimed to evaluate the sustainability of ECE from the perspective of teachers, whose perspectives are important as key stakeholders in ECE evaluation.
 Therefore, involving kindergarten teachers from different backgrounds and regions in the sustainability of ECE evaluation will help to understand the sustainability of ECE.
 First, the three constructs of SECERS: sustainability in ecology, sustainability in management, and sustainability in policy, were reliable and valid.
 They rated sustainability in ecology the highest, followed by sustainability in management and sustainability in policy.
 Second, we identified four profiles of teacher evaluation that reflect the four levels of sustainability of ECE.
-Teachers' background and location have a significant influence on the sustainability of ECE evaluation and also reflect various social factors that affect the sustainability evaluation indicates that kindergarten quality grade is a key factor affecting teacher evaluation and also a key problem restricting the sustainable development of ECE.
+Teachers' background and location have a significant influence on the sustainability of ECE evaluation and also reflect various social factors that affect the sustainable development of ECE.
+Finally, the difference in kindergarten quality grades in ECE sustainability evaluation and also a key problem restricting the sustainable development of ECE.